TheZackNelson/configure-ad/README.md

 ### 🧱 Install & Promote Active Directory

 7. On `DC-1`:
-   - Install **Active Directory Domain Services**
+   - Install **Active Directory Domain Services** using server management and add features.
-   - Promote to Domain Controller → Create new forest: `mydomain.com`
+   - Once installed look for the flag icon in to top right and Promote to Domain Controller → Create new forest: `mydomain.com`
    - Restart and log back in as: `mydomain.com\labuser`

 ---